What to Wear When You're Running a Marathon

-Whether you’re a novice or a seasoned marathoner, choosing the right kit for a spring marathon such as London is a really important decision.
+Whether you’re a novice or a seasoned marathoner, choosing the right kit for a marathon is a really important decision.
 The absolute golden rule is to ensure you’ve worn everything several times before, preferably on your long training runs.
 Sporting new kit on race day, however appealing, is a real no-no.

 The next consideration is the weather on the day.
 Here are some combinations we suggest for a couple of different scenarios: